Updated: 11.23.24

 SpiritualChristian.com

-The physical body, the emotions, and the “rationalizing” mind of the ego-persona are IN the world.
-The majority of people on the planet are totally lost in the illusion of the world and do not know it; they have no desire to separate themselves from the illusion.
+The physical body, the emotions, and the “rationalizing” mind of the ego-personality are IN the world.
+The majority of people on the planet are totally lost in the various illusions of the world and do not know it; they have no desire to separate themselves from the illusion.
 People who are in the illusion get very uncomfortable if they are made aware of this fact.
 They are attached to the things of their world; they are attached to the pleasures, possessions, and comforts of their lives; and they are attached to their ego-identity.

 The problem is that in the world where there are pleasures, there is also pain in equal measure.
 This is the nature of the third-dimensional world in which we live – it is a world of duality: pleasure-pain, like-dislike, love-hate, right-wrong, light-darkness and so on.
 Next lesson – meditation helps you to withdraw from duality by finding the balance in the middle.
 Rather than swinging between happy or sad, you establish a “point of equilibrium” in consciousness of contentment and peace.

 Many people reading this paper are stuck in the world.
 For these folks, consciousness has been wide open to the world and has been stained, imprinted and in some cases, contaminated or damaged from all the circumstances, people and events that have crossed their path.
 This is not a judgment of anyone’s life as we have all been through this dark maze, but it is an accounting of the memories, marks, and blemishes accumulated upon our consciousness.
-Our attachments to the world exist primarily in the 2 lower levels of the physical and psycho-cognitive below the heart.
+Our attachments to the world exist primarily in the 2 lower levels of the physical and psycho-cognitive below the diaphragm.

 A Personal Experience